 The annual family limit for 2024 has increased to $8,300 while individuals can contribute $4,150 (including the employer matching contribution).
 For more details on the benefits of an HSA, see our article Save More for Retirement with Your Health Saving Account.

 Dental and Vision Flexible Spending Account

-We find that this can be beneficial if you anticipate some large expenses such as braces or LASIK.
-Otherwise, most people find it to be more hassle than it’s worth for the small expenses.
-You are limited to $2,850 per year, must incur the expenses by December 31, 2022, and submit your claim no later than March 31, 2023.
-Up to $570 of unused funds can be carried forward to the next year and any unused funds in excess of this are forfeited, so you do not want to risk over-funding.
-Also, if you have not used all of your funds from 2021, make sure you plan ahead to ensure you don’t lose those funds.
-You can carry over just $550 from 2021 to 2022, so schedule any year-end appointments now if you think you will have more than this left in the account for 2021.
+This type of account can be beneficial if you anticipate some large expenses (e.g., braces or LASIK), otherwise, most people find it to be more hassle than it’s worth for the small expenses.
+The contribution limit is $3,050 per year, you must incur the expenses before December 31, 2023, and submit your claim no later than March 31, 2024.
+Up to $610 of unused funds can be carried forward to the following year, but any unused funds over this amount will be forfeited.
+You should schedule any year-end appointments now if you think you will have more than this left in the account from the previous year.

 During Open Enrollment, you can add or change your group life insurance coverage.
-Microsoft pays for coverage equal to 2x annual base salary, and you can elect to add coverage up to 10x pay (with a $2.5M maximum).
+Microsoft pays for coverage equal to 3x your annual base salary, and you can elect to add coverage up to 10x your pay.
 This is an easy way to obtain life insurance, but it is not always the most cost effective and is not portable if you leave Microsoft.
-On the other hand, you will not need to show evidence of insurability if you only request to increase coverage by 1x base salary during Open Enrollment.
+On the other hand, you will not need to show evidence of insurability if you only request to increase coverage by 1x your base salary during Open Enrollment (up to $750,000).